meghnaa11/PawPal/README.md

 - Post Creation: Users and institutions can create posts.
 - Commenting: Users and institutions can comment on posts.
 - Reviews: Users can leave reviews for institutions.
+- Journal: Users can create a daily tracker for their pets and record the activities they do.
 - Login Type Selection: Users can choose the type of login (user or institution) they want to proceed with.
 - Session Management: The application maintains user sessions, ensuring a seamless user experience.
 - Error Handling: The application handles errors effectively, ensuring that users are informed when an error occurs (e.g., error retrieving pets).